toivomattila/russian-roulette/README.md

    - If you hit the loaded chamber, game over!
 4. Click "Play Again" to restart the game at any time

+## Requirements

+### Browser Support
+The game works best in modern browsers that support:
+- ES6+ JavaScript
+- HTML5 Audio
+- CSS3 Transforms and Transitions
+- SVG

+### SEO Files
+- `robots.txt` - Directs search engine crawlers and points to the sitemap
+- `sitemap.xml` - Lists all pages for search engine indexing

 ## Technical Details

 The game is built using: